Playing Music Full Time

 Things to Consider Before Becoming a Full-Time Musician

 It's also the reality that you can make it as a full-time musician.
 You need to plan carefully and honestly evaluate the situation.
 For our purposes here, let's assume that there is no label or big advance in place and that you are going to be making the move independently.
 Weigh these factors before you make your decision:

 What Are Your Priorities?

 Remember that if you're not just making plans for yourself—say, if you have four other mouths to feed—that this isn't just a decision you're making for yourself.
-Is everyone else ready to pitch in and tow the line?
+Is everyone else ready to pitch in and toe the line?
 You're going to need some support, both moral support and maybe even some financial support.
-This is the time to make sure your priorities are on the same page as your family's priorities.
+It is time to make sure your priorities are on the same page as your family's priorities.
 Things could get rocky otherwise.

 Are You Already Making Money At Music?

 What kind of earning potential do you have as a musician?
 If you've never had a paying gig, you should dip your toes in the water a little bit as a part-time musician before you jump into full-time musician mode.
 Not only will you need a good cadre of contacts for booking gigs and such that you build up over time, but you'll also need a realistic idea of how much money you get paid to play.
 Which brings us to our next point.